bodziosamolot/sourceGenerators/article.md

 compilation.
 It may seem like magic because without creating any new *.cs files the developer can start using classes, extension methods, structs or whatever we decide our generator to create.
 This is because it includes the output in compilation artifacts.
 There is a lot the developer has to know about what the compiler is; how it sees and processes the code we feed to it.
-Understanding of those aspects if crucial to work with source generators.
+Understanding of those aspects is crucial to work efficiently with source generators.

 In this article I want to provide everything required to write a simple Incremental source generator.
 You will learn about Roslyn, what differentiates source generators from incremental source generators and finally we will build a generator.

 ## Compilation and Build process

 We will be referring to the compilation a lot.
-It is important not to confuse it with a build.
-Build can be understood as creation of an executable.
+It is important not to confuse it with the build process.
+Build process can be understood as creation of an executable.
 In order to build a .NET executable or assembly we must use a specific tool.
 Most often it is MSBuild.
-What it does is it runs the compiler providing it with all the inputs it requires like referenced assemblies, source files, etc. Language specific compiler produces intermediate language out of the source code and is one of the steps in the build process.
+What it does is it runs the compiler providing it with all the inputs it requires: referenced assemblies, source files, etc. Language specific compiler produces intermediate language out of the source code and is one of the steps in the build process.
 Compilation is lighter than build and is just one of its components.
 This is good because we need compilation to be executed often if we want to use the Compiler API and its richness.